What financial assistance is available for UW-La Crosse students without military benefits?

 I get the Post 9/11 GI Bill, will it pay for study abroad?

-Yes, but there are restrictions on what can be paid for and how much can be covered.
-If study abroad isn't required for your degree program, we can certify an amount equal to what normal tuition would be for the same amount of credits at UWL.
+There are restrictions on what can be paid for and how much can be covered.
 If study abroad is required for your degree, more costs can be covered--but never transportation, housing, or meal costs.
-Visit the Veterans Services office for more information.

 I get the Wisconsin GI Bill, will it cover study abroad?